 The Green Career Information staff within the Employment Projections program produces career information on green jobs.
 The information available for occupations includes: wages, expected job prospects, what workers do on the job, working conditions, and necessary education, training, and credentials.
-New articles will be added periodically.

 Green Career Articles

 Careers in Water Conservation, September 2013

 Fresh water is one of Earth's most important resources.
 Without it, life would be impossible.
 Because our available fresh water sources are limited, water conservation is an important aspect of our green economy.
 Water conservation workers ensure that our fresh water supplies remain adequate for human consumption and wildlife use.

 Careers in Sustainable Forestry, June 2013

 Sustainable forestry workers strive to ensure that our nation's forests will continue to be used in an environmentally responsible way, while at the same time supplying numerous commercial and industrial products.

 Alternative fuels, such as biofuels, can reduce the use of oil-based fuels and can be more environmentally friendly.
 Biofuels are defined as fuels composed of or produced from biological raw materials.